peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 In this method, negative zero and positive zero are considered equal.

-If this object or the other object is a quiet NaN or signaling NaN, this method will not trigger an error.
+If this object is a quiet NaN or signaling NaN, this method will not trigger an error.
 Instead, NaN will compare greater than any other number, including infinity.
-Two different NaN values will be considered equal.

 <b>Parameters:</b>

  * <i>intOther</i>: The parameter  <i>intOther</i>
  is a 32-bit signed integer.

+<b>Return Value:</b>

+Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value, or 0 if both values are equal.

+<a id="CompareToValue_long"></a>
+### CompareToValue

+    public int CompareToValue(
+        long intOther);

+Compares the mathematical values of this object and another object, accepting NaN values.
+This method is not consistent with the Equals method because two different numbers with the same mathematical value, but different exponents, will compare as equal.

+In this method, negative zero and positive zero are considered equal.

+If this object is a quiet NaN or signaling NaN, this method will not trigger an error.
+Instead, NaN will compare greater than any other number, including infinity.

+<b>Parameters:</b>

+ * <i>intOther</i>: The parameter  <i>intOther</i>
+ is a 64-bit signed integer.

 <b>Return Value:</b>